Wildlander-mod/Support/Docs/EnemyMonsters.md

 |Poison  | 75% | N/A |

 ### SpellSword
 Falmer spellswords mix the martial attacks of their melee cousins and the magical attacks of the Falmer shaman.
 They wield either a Falmer Sword, a Honed Falmer Sword, a Falmer War Axe, or a Honed Falmer War Axe, and they do not carry a shield, preferring instead to keep a hand free for spells.
-Falmer of higher levels will also be equipped with a Falmer Helmet, top level will have a full set of heavy falmer Armor.

 *Basic Stats*
 |Stat| Value |
 |--|--|